kenahoo/RHadoop-Wiki/Comparison-of-high-level-languages-for-mapreduce:-k-means.md

 This is just a case study based on k-means.
-This is an implementation from the folks at [Hortonworks](http://www.hortonworks.com/new-apache-pig-features-part-2-embedding/), in python, pig latin and java.
+The first is an implementation from the folks at [Hortonworks](http://www.hortonworks.com/new-apache-pig-features-part-2-embedding/), in python, pig latin and java.
 Below is an implementation in *just R*.
 The algorithms are not identical.

+## Pig

 ```python
 #!/usr/bin/python